Table of Contents

 In-app messaging is another way to engage users.
-Research shows it can grant an app 27 percent more launches and 3.5 times higher user retention.
+Research shows it can grant a software 27 percent more launches and 3.5 times higher user retention.
 It’s another way to reach out to customers with personalized information.
-In-app messages are especially useful since they allow you to send messages based on specific actions the user is making while using the app.
+In-app messages are especially useful since they allow you to send messages based on specific actions the user is making while using the application.

 If, for example, the user is exploring a feature they have not used before, in-app messaging can be a good way to provide a brief explanation.
 This way you are not bombarding users with too much information all at once, but ensuring they get the information they need when they need it.

 Users are used to being able to communicate how they like and when they want.
 They will expect this of any app they use, as well.
 Omnichannel communication options are a necessity.
 Users should be able to communicate with you via any channel, and your job is to make it as easy as possible.